A reader wants to know if her husband's theory is accurate or crazy.

 Elsewhere in your letter, which I edited for brevity, you explained your husband’s fascinating theory…

 “Since the entire country is growing older and there will be more senior citizens in a couple decades, it’ll become cheaper to get space in nursing homes – because more of them will open up, which will drive prices down.
 He thinks it’s like supermarkets that can sell food so cheap because they sell so much.
 The profit on each can of beans is only pennies, but if you sell billions of cans, you’ve made millions of dollars.”

 I’m glad your husband is a police officer and not an economist.
 Needless to say, caring for the elderly is more complicated – and much more expensive – than selling cans of beans.

-In fact, Care.com released a clever poll last month that asked Americans in their 40s and 50s how much they think a nursing home will cost when they need one.
+In fact, Care.com released a clever poll in 2017 that asked Americans in their 40s and 50s how much they think a retirement home will cost when they need one.

 Care.com did back up one part of your husband’s theory: There will indeed be a record number of elderly in this country.
 “By 2050, the amount of people over 65 is projected to be 83.7 million, nearly double the rate now,” the company said.

 However, caring for more elderly won’t reduce the price because unlike grocery stores, there’s no economy of scale.
-More elderly requires more nurses and doctors, no matter how efficient they are.
+More elderly require more nurses and doctors, no matter how efficient they are.

-So what can you do?
-You’re lucky, Lilly.
+Right now, you’re lucky, Lilly.
 It seems like your retirement savings are already going strong.
-You now need to save for your own senior care.
-Check out Care.com’s Senior Care Guide Index or call Debt.com at 800-810-0989 for a free debt analysis.
+Next, you need to save for your own senior care.
+Check out Care.com’s Senior Care Guide Index or call Debt.com at for a free debt analysis.

 Published by Debt.com, LLC